Safeguarding Policy

 Some of the following can be indicators of CCE:

-• Children who misuse drugs and alcohol;
+• Children / young adults who misuse drugs and alcohol;

 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
 The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
 It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.